Pompeo in Saudi Arabia, Iran threatens more US drone attacks

 Saudi Arabia has been at war with the rebel Houthis in Yemen for more than four years.
 The Houthis say the attacks targeting the kingdom are a response to relentless Saudi airstrikes on Yemen that have killed thousands.

-"We'll be talking with them about how to make sure that we are all strategically aligned, and how we can build out a global coalition, a coalition not only throughout the Gulf states, but in Asia and in Europe, that understands this challenge as it is prepared to push back against the world's largest state sponsor of terror," Pompeo said about Iran.
+Before his departure to Saudi Arabia, Pompeo said talks will include discussion on "how we can build out a global coalition, a coalition not only throughout the Gulf states, but in Asia and in Europe... to push back against the world's largest state sponsor of terror," referring to Iran.

-But even as Pompeo delivered his tough talk, he echoed Trump and Vice President Mike Pence in saying the U.S. is prepared to negotiate with Iran, without preconditions, in a bid to ease tensions.
+But even as Pompeo delivered his tough talk, he echoed Trump in saying the U.S. is prepared to negotiate with Iran, without preconditions, in a bid to ease tensions.

 "They know precisely how to find us," Pompeo said.

+Throughout the recent crisis, Trump has wavered between bellicose language and actions toward Iran and a more accommodating tone, including an offer for negotiations.
+Iran has said it is not interested in a dialogue with Trump.

 Trump initially said Iran had made a "very big mistake" and that it was "hard to believe" that shooting down the drone last Thursday was not intentional.
-But he also said over the weekend that he appreciated Iran's decision to not shoot down a manned U.S. spy plane, and he opined about eventually becoming Iran's "best friend" if Tehran ultimately agrees to abandon its drive to build nuclear weapons and he helps the country turn around its crippled economy.
+But he also said over the weekend that he appreciated Iran's decision to not shoot down a manned U.S. spy plane carrying 30 people.

-Iran has long said its nuclear program is for purely for peaceful energy purposes.

-Trump's national security adviser, John Bolton, stepped in during a visit to Jerusalem Sunday with a blunt warning, saying Iran should not "mistake U.S. prudence and discretion for weakness" after Trump called off the military strike.

-A longtime Iran hawk, Bolton emphasized that the U.S. reserved the right to attack at a later point.

-"No one has granted them a hunting license in the Middle East.
-As President Trump said on Friday our military is rebuilt, new and ready to go," Bolton said during an appearance with Israeli Prime Minister Benjamin Netanyahu, himself a longtime and outspoken Iran critic.

-On Sunday, Iranian President Hassan Rouhani blamed the United States' "interventionist military presence" for fanning the flames.
+Iranian President Hassan Rouhani has blamed the United States' "interventionist military presence" for fanning the flames.

-Pompeo, who addressed reporters from the tarmac before he boarded his airplane in Washington, declared the goal of his talks with the Saudi kingdom and the UAE is to deny Iran "the resources to foment terror, to build out their nuclear weapon system, to build out their missile program."

 U.S. military cyber forces on Thursday launched a strike against Iranian military computer systems, according to U.S. officials.
 The cyberattacks disabled Iranian Revolutionary Guard Corps computer systems that controlled its rocket and missile launchers, the officials said.